josep-pujol/fsfd-tasking/README.md

 #### Premium User
 A Premium user has all the sections and features of a Free User plus the following:
 - Tasks Pages:
-    - "Team's Tasks": Tasks that the Team Lead or Team Owner assign to other users - all features avilable
+    - "Team's Tasks": Tasks that the Team Lead or Team Owner assign to other users - all features available

     ![Team's Tasks](readme_files/images/PremiumUser_TeamsTasks.png)

-- User:
+- User Pages:
     - "Team": where a Team owner can add users in the Team

     ![Premium User Account](readme_files/images/PermiumUser_Account.png)